watercrawl/watercrawl-mcp/PUBLISHING.md

 5. Value: Paste your npm token
 6. Click "Add secret"

+### 2. `DOCKER_USERNAME` and `DOCKER_PASSWORD`

+These secrets are used to publish Docker images to Docker Hub.

+To set up Docker Hub credentials:

+1. Create or log in to your Docker Hub account at [hub.docker.com](https://hub.docker.com/)
+2. Create an access token under Account Settings > Security
+3. Add these secrets to your GitHub repository:
+   - `DOCKER_USERNAME`: Your Docker Hub username
+   - `DOCKER_PASSWORD`: Your Docker Hub access token

-### 2. `GITHUB_TOKEN`
+### 3. `GITHUB_TOKEN`

 This is automatically provided by GitHub Actions, so you don't need to configure it manually.

-## Docker Hub Configuration (Optional)
+## Docker Hub Configuration

-If you want to publish to Docker Hub instead of or in addition to GitHub Container Registry:
+Before your first release, make sure to:

-1. Create a Docker Hub access token
+1. Create a repository named `watercrawl/mcp` on Docker Hub
-2. Add `DOCKER_USERNAME` and `DOCKER_PASSWORD` secrets to GitHub
-3. Modify the docker.yml workflow to use Docker Hub
+2. Set appropriate visibility and description for your Docker image
+3. Verify that your Docker Hub user has push permissions for this repository

 ## Configuring npm for Scoped Package